TasneemZh/Ajax-Requests/README.md

 1) Install the dev/dependencies.
 Use `npm i` **and** `npm i -also=dev`

-2) Install Browserify and Watchify globally, use the following commands:
+2) Install Browserify and Watchify globally.
+Use the following commands:

 `npm i -g browserify` **and** `npm i -g watchify`

+#### If you want to run the project through the browser, do the following:

-3) Bundle the js files into one file by writing the following command, and watch for changes:
+    3) Bundle the js files into one js file by writing the following command, and watch for changes:

     `watchify public/js/ajax_file.js public/js/ajax_url.js -o public/js/bundle.js -v`

     Note: Don't attach the "v" flag if you don't want to see update states.

     4) Launch the Chrome browser via the terminal with the --allow-file-access-from-files flag.

     5) Copy the path of the home.html file, and paste it on the chrome browser you have launched.

+#### Otherwise, run the project through the server (Recommended) by doing the next few steps:

+    3) Bundle the js files into one js file by writing the following command:

+    `browserify public/js/ajax_file.js public/js/ajax_url.js -o public/js/bundle.js`

+    4) Install nodemon globally if you haven't installed it before to watch for changes:

+    `npm i -g nodemon`

+    **Or simply skip this step and the next one, use instead:** `node app.js`

+    5) Run the server by writing on the terminal:

+    `nodemon`

 ### Notes: